 Despite the impact of the COVID-19 pandemic on the Company and our employees, we made significant progress in all key areas of our business in 2020.
 During this unprecedented public-health crisis, we also rapidly mobilized our significant scientific, development, manufacturing, and operational capabilities to bring REGEN-COV, our investigational dual antibody cocktail to the SARS-CoV-2 virus, to COVID-19 patients 10 months after program inception when we secured an Emergency Use Authorization from the FDA.
 Last year also was marked by obtaining FDA approval for InmazebTM (atoltivimab, maftivimab, and odesivimab-ebgn) Injection for the treatment of infection caused by Zaire ebolavirus, submitting six marketing applications for new products or new indications for existing products, and advancing nine new product candidates into clinical development.
 In addition, we grew the top line by 30% and the bottom line by 28%6 with an increasingly diversified set of revenue and earnings streams.
-Importantly, select 2020 accomplishments below and provide a comprehensive overview of our 2020 achievements, as well as the Compensation Committee's assessment of those achievements, in the subsection "Components of Executive Pay: What We Pay and Why We Pay It - Annual Cash Incentives."
+Importantly, more than 80% of our top-line growth came from products and revenues other than our flagship product EYLEA® (aflibercept) Injection.
+We highlight select 2020 accomplishments below and provide a comprehensive overview of our 2020 achievements, as well as the Compensation Committee's assessment of those achievements, in the subsection "Components of Executive Pay: What We Pay and Why We Pay It - Annual Cash Incentives."

-- 4 Based on both the grant date fair value and the number of underlying shares.
-For purposes of this calculation, the five-year, front-loaded PSU awards granted to our CEO and CSO in 2020 were annualized. - 5 For example, our 2020 turnover rate was 5.6% (8.7% including the impact of the commercial organization restructuring relating to Praluent[®] (alirocumab) and Kevzara[®] (sarilumab)) compared to an industry average of 21.0%, with turnover in our research and preclinical development organization ranking among the lowest of all employee groups.
-Industry average is based on data of U.S. life sciences companies reported in Aon's 2020 Salary Increase and Turnover Study. - 6 Bottom-line growth represented by non-GAAP net income per share diluted, which is not a measure calculated in accordance with GAAP.
+4 Based on both the grant date fair value and the number of underlying shares.
+For purposes of this calculation, the five-year, front-loaded PSU awards granted to our CEO and CSO in 2020 were annualized.

+5 For example, our 2020 turnover rate was 5.6% (8.7% including the impact of the commercial organization restructuring relating to Praluent® (alirocumab) and Kevzara® (sarilumab)) compared to an industry average of 21.0%, with turnover in our research and preclinical development organization ranking among the lowest of all employee groups.
+Industry average is based on data of U.S. life sciences companies reported in Aon's 2020 Salary Increase and Turnover Study.

+6 Bottom-line growth represented by non-GAAP net income per share - diluted, which is not a measure calculated in accordance with GAAP.
 See Appendix A for a definition of this measure and a reconciliation of this measure to the most directly comparable GAAP financial measure.